 Petrol models can have a self-start avoiding the need to use the pull cord, whilst handy, it adds quite a bit to the cost.

 Prices vary widely for what at first glance look similar specifications.
 But as with most things, you get what you pay for.
-Premium models are more robust, key areas to look at are the body (rotary models) and the blade thickness (all types).
-Stones inevitably find there way onto a lawn and will cause damage to flimsy designs.
+Premium models are more robust.
+Key areas to look at are the body (rotary models) and the blade thickness (all types).
+Stones inevitably find their way onto a lawn and will cause damage to flimsy designs.
 Metal bodies, in particular aluminium will last longer than plastic.

 Motor or engine power is another key area, an under powered model will take longer and possibly overheat.

 Clean the blades after every cut (watch your fingers!), dried out grass is difficult to remove.

 Check oil levels, keep leaves etc. clear of the engine.
 Petrol mowers need an annual oil change, filters may also need cleaning or replacing.
 It’s fairly easy to change blades on rotary mowers, DIY sharpening is also possible.
 Cylinder mowers are best sharpened by a professional.

 Make sure models with steel bodies are dry to keep rust at bay.